matthewdeanmartin/kata-python/README.md

 1. __Speed__.
 Can you solve it quickly.
 2. __An ability to discuss code__.
 Now that we have some real code, you can discuss specifications, design and algorithm chioces with the interviewer.
 3. __Aptitude__.
 If you can solve a simple question, no one knows if you are a good programmer.
 If you can't solve a simple question, it may be a bad sign.
 4. __Proxy for a portfolio__.
 If you know you interview poorly and can't write code with an audience, then it is imperative to do something else to demonstrate you can write code, such as putting together a portfolio of code samples that an interviewer can look and understand quickly.
-Developers best code is probably locked behind non-disclosure agreements of various sorts and even if it wasn't, it sometimes so domain specific, large and mixed with other developers work that it is hard for an intervier to see what is going on.
+Developers' best code is probably locked behind non-disclosure agreements of various sorts and even if it wasn't, it sometimes so domain specific, large and mixed with other developers work that it is hard for an intervier to see what is going on.

 See [scoring](scoring.MD) for how a kata can be graded.